OakAlice/PostProcessing/Notes/PilotProject.md

 - ==Nope wait... that isn't logically possible== because my training data built the model so there are no valid predictions on that (==which is related to the issue of my HMM learning from the unfairly advantaged 'predictions' in the training data==).
 If I wanted to bootstrap it, I would have to go back from the start and build a new model all over again.
 Which is a bit of overkill for this chapter.
 Therefore, my error bars will just have to be from the multiple datasets.

 Okay, instead I am going to get to work on the ecological questions.
 Fortunately I have some koala predictions I prepared earlier!
 - Ffs!
 Realised that I actually used the conservative model for my predictions for Gabby when I've used the full model for my study.
 So I have to rerun the predictions on the unlabelled data.
-(Yes I could change the pilot model, but I like this many-class model way more)
+(Yes I could change the pilot model, but I like this many-class model way more) --> didn't take too long actually
--
+- Running the different post-processings on the data is going well and I'm seeing massive changes in the implications depending on the smoothing method - YES!!!
+So exciting!!
+- Well, the results for HMM look really confusing to me.
+The HMM calculates the average duration of a walk as 1 second ==and I think "this must be bad", but then when I look at it, it clearly is a way better representation of natural movement== than the "better" models.
+I need to really make sure there aren't spurious code in here before I jump to conclusions though...
+Hmmmm.
+- Definitely need to go through and refactor and improve all my code.
+It's disgusting at the moment
+#### 10062025
+Have gone through and refactored and formatted the code so that each method looks roughly the same.
+This is mainly for neatness sake, but also so that its easier for me to update and change later as I will no-doubt change this code a lot as I go on.
+I also changed it so that the average frequency is given as average per day (6am-6am loop) with an sd.